China's Baidu scraps public launch for ChatGPT-like product

 Baidu's Hong Kong-listed shares fell as much as 4.5 per cent on Monday morning on initial reports of the cancellation.

-Ernie bot, so far China's closest answer to U.S.-developed ChatGPT, was launched on March 16 by Baidu CEO Robin Li, who gave a livestreamed presentation that walked journalists through a series of pre-recorded demos displaying the Chinese chatbot's different capabilities.
+Ernie bot, so far China's closest answer to US-developed ChatGPT, was launched on Mar 16 by Baidu CEO Robin Li, who gave a livestreamed presentation that walked journalists through a series of pre-recorded demos displaying the Chinese chatbot's different capabilities.

 The company's share price dropped while the presentation was still being livestreamed but rebounded the following day, due in part to strong demand from the Chinese corporate sector for generative artificial intelligence (AI), the technology powering products like Ernie bot and ChatGPT.